The WTA Zhengzhou Open is a women’s tennis tournament that is played on outdoor hard courts in Zhengzhou, China.

 Dates

-The 2023 Zhengzhou Open tennis tournament will be held from the 9th to the 15th of October 2023, with this year’s competition taking place in the same week as the tournaments in South Korea, Hong Kong, and Shanghai.
+The 2023 Zhengzhou Open tennis tournament was held from the 9th to the 15th of October 2023, with this year’s competition taking place in the same week as the tournaments in South Korea, Hong Kong, and Shanghai.

-Singles Qualifying will likely take place on the weekends immediately before the start of the main draws.
+Singles Qualifying took place on the weekend immediately before the start of the main draws.

 Players

-The official entry list for the 2023 tournament in Zhengzhou has yet to be released, but below is a selection of players who played in the WTA singles tournament in 2019.
+The official entry list for the 2023 tournament in Zhengzhou has now been released, and below is a selection of players who participated in the WTA singles tournament in 2023.

 - Caroline Garcia